Families In Wild Multimedia: A Multimodal Database for Recognizing Kinship: The FIW-MM Database

-Next, the MTCNN outputs were generated for all frames in clips, while saving the bounding box coordinates, fiducials (\ie 5 points), and confidence scores.
-Next, only continuous face tracks in clips were kept.
-For this, the ROI was set of the previous location of the face, and then IoU was calculated frame-by-frame, each value must surpass a threshold of 0.3.
-Finally, up to 25 faces were sampled uniformly from track (\ie opposed to choosing the top $K$ based on pose information, as this yielded redundancy in similar frontal posed faces).
-Each was then passed to $f_{bool}$ with each of the $I$ labeled faces (\ie producing $K\times I$ score matrix).
-The mean across $I$ samples was calculated to produce a single score per the $K$ faces, at which point the value at the 25-percentile was compared to $\theta=0.25$.
-The fusion of scores was done in such a way to both consider all the existing labeled faces equally, while avoiding a few (of the $K$) low-quality detections having any weight.
-Upon this process, and with the aid of \ac{sota} techniques mentioned throughout, this step alone yielded many face tracks matching with a high confidence.
+In the end, scenes having the subject of interest had all its frames processed by the MTCNN-- the bounding box coordinates, fiducials (\ie 5 points), and confidence scores were recorded for each step.
+We then processed the BB coordinates to ensure continuity, dropping those without it: the ROI was set on the prior face location, and the IoU was calculated frame-by-frame, which had to surpass a threshold of 0.3.
+Finally, up to 25 (\ie $J$) faces were sampled per \dif{track} and passed to \dif{$d_{boolean}$} with each of the $I$ labeled faces (\ie producing $J\times I$ score matrix).
+The mean across $I$ samples produced a single score per the $J$ faces, at which point the value at the 25-percentile was compared to a higher threshold of $\theta=0.25$.
+Note, the fusion of scores was done to both consider all the existing labeled faces \dif{equally} while avoiding much weight on any of the few (of $J$) potentially low-quality faces.
+This step alone yielded many face tracks of type \emph{match} with \dif{high} confidence.

-\textbf{Audio processing.} Raw audio data is extracted from the videos and saved as wave-files.
-We first set out to do speaker diarization on each video: we aimed to have record indicating the presence of speech, from which change in speaker is marked, and, ultimately, the number of speakers in the video along with \emph{who} speaks \emph{when}.
-Note, we assume no audio labels.
-Thus, the speakers are arbitrarily tagged per video.

-Put differently, the first purpose of this branch is to find the number of speakers per video, with predictions based on the detected speakers on who spoke when: a speech detector determined the \emph{when}, and then clusters all the different speech segments to determine the number of speakers and, thus, which speech segment to assign to which of the speakers (\ie the \emph{who}).
-The former was implemented using PyPi's SpeechRecognizer\footnote{\href{https://github.com/Uberi/speech_recognition}{https://github.com/Uberi/speech\_recognition}}, with the latter based on models from~\cite{chung2020in}.
-See supplemental for further detail.
-Finally, parsing through segments and marking as $\text{speaker}_a$, $\text{speaker}_b$, ..., $\text{speaker}_j$, where $j$ is the number of speakers in a given clip.
-These time-stamps are later used to find the speaker of interest.